+Width: 52' (+5' on corners)

+Depth: 125'

-Width: 52' (+5' on corners) Depth: 125' Access: shared drive, rear Front Setback: 12' min.
-(Porch may encroach, 8' min setback) Rear Setback: 10' min. (garage or pad) Side Setback: 5' min./7' min. (+ 5' on corners)
+Access: shared drive, rear

+Front Setback: 12' min.
+(Porch may

+encroach, 8' min setback)

+Rear Setback: 10' min. (garage or pad) Side Setback: 5' min./7' min. (+ 5' on corners)
-RH ROWHOME ATTACHED RESIDENTIAL PRODUCT TYPE

-Purpose 1.1 Development of single-family residential ro whomes.
-Authorized Uses 2.1 Uses permitted by right shall be those set forth in the land use matrix in Part C. Height and Area Requirements 3.1 Fee Simple Condominium Minimum Lot Parcel 1,800 7,380 Max Units per Structure 8 8 Minimum Lot Width (ft.)
-24 82 Minimum Front Setback (ft.)
-10 & 12 15 Minimum Side Setback (ft.)
-0 & 10 (exterior) 5 Minimum Rear Setback (ft.)
-5 10 Maximum Building Height (ft.)
-35 35 Maximium Accessory Building Height 15 15 RH DEVELOPMEN IT STANI DARDS Common Open Space 4.1 A minimum of 250 square feet of common open space per lot shall be provided within the rowhome project.
-In computing the required common open space, individually owned row home lots, required front, rear, or side setbacks, streets, alleys, or public rights-of-way of any kind, vehicular drives, parking areas, service drives, or utility easements shall not be included.
+RH ROWHOME ATTACHED RESIDENTIAL PRODUCT TYPE Purpose 1.1 Development of single-family residential rowhomes.
+Authorized Uses 2.1 Uses permitted by right shall be those set forth in the land use matrix in Part C. 3.1 Height and Area Fee Simple Condominium Requirements 1.800 7.380 Minimum Lot Parcel 8 8 Max Units per Structure 24 82 Minimum Lot Width (ft.)
+10 & 12 15 Minimum Front Setback (ft.)
+0 & 10 (exterior) 5 Minimum Side Setback (ft.)
+10 Minimum Rear Setback (ft.)
+35 35 Maximum Building Height (ft.)
+15 15 Maximium Accessory Building Height RH DEVELOPMENT STANDARDS Common Open 4.1 A minimum of 250 square feet of common open space per lot shall be provided within the rowhome project.
+In computing the Space required common open space, individually owned row home lots, required front, rear, or side setbacks, streets, alleys, or public rights-of-way of any kind, vehicular drives, parking areas, service drives, or utility easements shall not be included.
 Drainage easements and detention ponds may be used in computing common open space.
-Building Group 5.1 There shall be no less than two nor more group shall be at least 20 feet from any ot building or building group shall be at least her building group, n neasured from the I Accessory Buildings 6.1 equal in fire resistant ce to the common vo sides, shall be set at least three feet away walls of the main structure.
-Detached carports, I required.
-Rear building setbacks for an Parking 7.1 There shall be at least two off-street parki City of New Braunfels Code of Ordinance barking will apply toward this requirement.
-See king.
+Building Group 5.1 There shall be no less than two nor more than eight individual dwelling units in each building or dwelling group.
+Each building group shall be at least 20 feet from any other building group, measured from the nearest points of their foundations.
+Each from the side lot line unless their walls are equal in fire resistance to the common walls of the main structure.
+Detached carports, open on at least two sides, may be built to the property line with no common wall required.
+Rear building setbacks for an building or building group shall be at least 20 feet from any subdivision or zoning district boundary line.